tkandala/CarND-Vehicle-Detection/writeup_template.md

 ### Video Implementation

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

 Here's a [link to my video result](./project_video_output.mp4)

+![alt text][video1]

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+I have started with defining the functions `add_heat()`, `apply_threshold()` and `draw_labeled_bboxes()` under the title "Heat threshold to an image to filter false positives" in the ipython notebook.
+These are the same functions as in the lecture notes that will help get the heatmap of an image.

+One thing I have noticed is that the number of `hot_windows` I got as the output from `search_windows()` function is that the number of false positives were negligible in the complete video.
+The false positives are actually cars identified on the other side of the highway so they are not the ones pointing to the road or trees.
+You can see an example below:

-![alt text][image6]
+![alt text][image9]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+Also, looking at one of the test images (below), we see that the heatmap for the identified cars will filter out even true positives.
+Also keeping in mind that the false positives are really not "true" false positives and the occurence is not frequent, I decided to not apply a filter or heat threshold to the images.

 ![alt text][image7]

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+So as mentioned earlier, I spent some time going through the [HOG research paper](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) and tried to use the same parameters as discussed.
+The only variation from these parameters to the ones I chose was the color space - `YCrCb` instead of `RGB`.
+The reason being that I got a lot of false positives with using an `RGB` color space - keeping all other parameters same.
+Because of the number of false positives, I tried to implement a heat threshold filter including the multiple scales solution, I wasn't able to completely filter out the false positives.
+In many cases, it was filtering out the cars before the false positives. `YCrCb` gave a much better solution.

+I haven't implemented a smoothing algorithm that will take an average of all windows in a series of video frames and add a single window (along with threshold) because I think the current solution was good enough to showcase that the chosen parameters were enough to detect vehicles most of the times during the video.
+But adding a smoothing algorithm will definetely make it a cleaner vehicle detection algorithm, also eliminating any existing false positives.